VBhojawala/vbhojawala.github.io/pages/python/03_Functions/01_Functions.md

 #### ____annotations____

-<p> Returns dictionary with parameter as key and annotated type as value. </p>
+<p> Returns dictionary with parameter as key and annotated type as value.
+REturns empty dictionary if no functional annotation is given. </p>

 {% assign code_block = code_block | plus: 1 %}